alan22333/alan22333/README.md

 ---

 ### 🧑‍💻 About Me
-- 🎓 A current graduate student, with a research focus on **multi-cloud data auditing**.
+- 🎓 A current graduate student, with a research focus on **blockchain**.

 - 💼 Some **Web3 research assistant** intern experience.